Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Manchester and Tokyo.
+To all the kids in London and Winnipeg.

 I'm losing my edge.